As Queen Elizabeth II’s Health Declines, Why Does The United Kingdom Still Have A Monarchy?

 — CNN (@CNN) January 2, 2017

 The UK’s monarchy has changed considerably since its early days.
 Whilst the King or Queen of the United Kingdom once wielded unlimited power over the country, that power has gradually been transferred to an elected legislature.
 Because of this, according to the International Business Times, the UK is now described as a constitutional monarchy.
-This effectively means that the Queen is still officially the country’s head of state, however, she shares her power with a “constitutionally organised government”, which is currently led by Prime Minister Theresa May.
+This effectively means that the Queen is still officially the country’s head of state, however, she shares her power with a “constitutionally organized government,” which is currently led by Prime Minister Theresa May.

 In the case of the United Kingdom, the Queen no longer has a political or executive role.
 Instead, she’s responsible for a number of purely ceremonial duties – which include opening Parliament sessions, approving orders through the Privy Council and meeting with the aforementioned prime minister.